bitcoinops/bitcoinops.github.io/_topics/en/vaults.md

   - title: "Should vaults always have a cooperative taproot keypath spend?"
     url: /en/newsletters/2021/10/13/#vaults

+  - title: Design and code for a CTV-based vault
+    url: /en/newsletters/2022/03/16/#continued-ctv-discussion

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Python-vaults